aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/word-processing/handling-different-document-formats/_index.md

 ### Are there any licensing requirements for using Aspose.Words for Java?

 Yes, Aspose.Words for Java requires a valid license for commercial use.
-You can find more information on licensing on the official Aspose website.
+You can find more information on licensing on the Aspose website.

 ### Is Aspose.Words for Java suitable for both basic and advanced document manipulations?